Image Credit: SvedOliver/Shutterstock.com

 Currently, there is a huge shift towards research concerning the development of thin films based on oxide, organic (polymers or small molecules) and metallic thin films.
-Thin film materials measuring a few nanometers or a single molecules worth of thickness can display exciting electronic properties enabling the development of novel technology.
+Thin-film materials measuring a few nanometers or a single molecule worth of thickness can display exciting electronic properties enabling the development of novel technology.
 Typically, these properties are related to the unusual arrangement of the polymer backbones, and ultimately to the optical transition dipoles inside the nanostructure of the thin film.

 One of the largest areas of growth for organic thin films is optoelectronics, which includes inorganic semiconductors, such as III-V or silicon compounds, and also ferroelectric oxides and low-cost ‘plastic’ organic semiconductors.
 Typical applications in this key area include sensors, photoresistors, photodiodes and solar cells (energy harvesting), phototransistors, charge-coupled imaging devices, new types of lasers and low energy lighting.

 The deposited thin films of various materials have to be characterized and analyzed in order to determine their appropriateness for purpose and the extent of their chemical and electronic properties.
 Surface vibrational spectroscopy is considered as one of the most powerful tools for acquiring direct data on the structure of the adsorbed molecule on solid surfaces and their overt bonding character.